greenik03/RBOD/README.md

    assemble.dependsOn shadowJar
     ```
 2. Run the build task in Gradle to create a .jar file.
 3. Make sure your OS has JRE, at least version 20.
-If you're not sure what version you have, open a terminal/CMD and run `java -version`.
+If you're not sure what version you have, open a terminal/CMD and run ```java -version```.
 If you don't have version 20 or newer, [download it from here](https://adoptium.net/temurin/releases/).
    - If you're running the .jar off of the IDE, then skip this step.
 4. Locate the newly created .jar in build/libs.
 It should be named as 'rbod-*[version]*.jar'.
    - If you're not running the .jar using the IDE, you can take the .jar file and place it in a dedicated folder wherever you like.
+5. Run the bot once to let it create the folders and files it needs.
+   - Use a terminal or CMD for this.
+You can run the .jar with ```java -jar rbod-[version].jar```.
-5. Create an "assets" folder if there isn't one and create the necessary files in the folder. ([check guide.md for more info](assets/guide.md))
+6. Open the newly created "assets" folder and edit the files with the appropriate data.
+Create missing files if necessary. ([read more here](assets/guide.md))
-6. Create a folder called "databases" and leave it empty.

 Once that's all done, the bot is ready to go!
-Open a terminal/CMD in the same directory as the .jar and run `java -jar rbod-[version].jar`.
+If `phrases.txt` wasn't created after running the bot, it'll create the file with placeholder text.
+Shut down the bot (through the terminal) if you want to make changes to the file.

 ## Contribution
 If you find any problems with the program, open an issue and let me know about it. \